 Easily accessible by bus, Perth’s biggest tourist attraction is historic Scone Palace, where Scottish monarchs were traditionally crowned.
 Once the ancient capital of the Picts, now an opulent stately home the palace has been the seat of parliaments and crowning place of kings including Robert the Bruce.
 At the end of Shakespeare’s Macbeth, the reinstated rightful heir Malcolm says to everyone still left alive: “So, thanks to all at once and to each one, Whom we invite to see us crowned at Scone.”

-- Perth’s bus station, just a few steps away from the train station, has regular buses to Scone Palace.
-Buses 3 and 58 buses leave roughly hourly Monday to Saturday and at noon and 2pm on Sunday.
+- Perth’s bus station, just a few steps away from the train station, has buses to Scone Palace.
+Buses 3 and 58 buses leave a few times per day.

 - You can also catch the bus from South Street in the middle of town (see 2 below).
 It takes about six minutes to get to the gates of the palace.
 Inside, you can tour the lavishly-furnished rooms, stroll in the gardens or have tea in the café, of course.